Edouard-Legoupil/Humanitarian-Survey-analysis/chapter1.md

 ---
-title: 'Template Chapter 1'
+title: 'Humanitarian Survey'
-description: 'This is a template chapter.'
+description: 'Common practice for survey data collection in humanitarian settings'
 ---

 ## An exercise title written in sentence case